AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 ### Git

-All Stingray source code is distributed through Git.
+All Stingray source code is distributed through [GitHub](http://www.github.com).

 You will need to install Git on your computer, if you do not already have it installed.
 Download it here: